 - Brain hemorrhage and subdural blood clots

-Anything beyond a minor blunt force, penetrating or burn injury should be treated and cared for in an emergency room immediately, especially if it’s a head injury.
+Anything beyond a minor blunt force, penetrating or burn injury should be treated and cared for in an emergency room immediately, especially if it’s a head injury or bone break or bone fracture.
 The initial emergency room assessment is pivotal.
 It will be systematic, first consisting of check on any threats to the patient’s life.
 It then address more specific physical injuries.
 Diagnostic imaging like x-rays, CT scans or magnetic resonance imaging is often required.
 The traumatic injury will then be classified as being minor, moderate, serious, severe, critical or currently untreatable.

 Contact an experienced Philadelphia Personal Injury Lawyer